 Homeschooling in December can be rough.
-We all need a bit of a break from the monotony of the regular homeschooling schedule, don’t we?
-Some people choose to take the entire month off to focus on the preparations of Christmas and turning the hearts of their children toward the One that Christmas is all about.
+Everyone needs a bit of a break from the monotony of the regular homeschooling schedule.
+Because of this, some families choose to take the entire month off from homeschooling.
+Others, switch the curriculum to focus on the preparations of Christmas and turning the hearts of their children toward the One that Christmas is all about.

 Creative Homeschooling in December